Research & Engineering Portfolio

 Key Results:

-• Magnitude component (low frequency): Water uptake patterns
+• Magnitude component (low frequency): water uptake patterns

-• Phase component (high frequency): Root architecture directly
+• Phase component (high frequency): root architecture directly

-• Species discrimination: 95% accuracy using k-NN on electrical signatures alone!
+• Species discrimination: 95% accuracy using k-NN on electrical signatures alone

 Publications: 2 conference papers (Geophysical Research Abstracts)